 Small and medium enterprises (SMEs) play a significant role in the US economy.
 According to the World Economic forum, around 99.9% of all US businesses qualify as a small business.
-Although the COVID-19 pandemic has caused a staggering number of SMEs to shut down, it appears that many Americans have not been deterred from starting their own business.
+Although the COVID-19 pandemic caused a staggering number of SMEs to shut down, it appears that many Americans have not been deterred from starting their own business.

-Despite the difficulties, the pandemic has opened new opportunities for many SMEs.
+Despite the difficulties, the pandemic opened new opportunities for many SMEs.
 Right now, small-scale businesses and multinational companies alike have to reach out to new audiences online, in the absence of brick-and-mortar marketplaces.
 Digital marketing is the key to engaging new customers, retaining existing ones and boosting your brand’s reputation.
 So here are four digital marketing strategies to help your SME thrive in a post-pandemic world: